MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-II-Maritime-Administration-Department-Transportation/subchapter-K-Regulations-Under-Public-Law-91469/part-391-Federal-Income-Tax-Aspects-Capital-Construction-Fund/section-391.2.md

 (iv) Earnings and gains from the investment or reinvestment of amounts held in such fund (see section 607 (b)(1)(D) of the Act and paragraphs (d) and (g) of this section).

-(2) *Overdeposits.* (i) If for any taxable year an amount is deposited into the fund under a subceiling computed under paragraph (a)(1) of this section which is in excess of the amount of such subceiling for such year, then at the party's option such excess (or any portion thereof) may -
+(2) *Overdeposits.* (i) If for any taxable year an amount is deposited into the fund under a subceiling computed under paragraph (a)(1) of this section which is in excess of the amount of such subceiling for such year, then at the party's option such excess (or any portion thereof) may—

 (*a*) Be treated as a deposit into the fund for that taxable year under another available subceiling, or

-(*b*) Be treated as not having been deposited for the taxable year and thus, at the party's option, may be disposed of either by it being -
+(*b*) Be treated as not having been deposited for the taxable year and thus, at the party's option, may be disposed of either by it being—

 (*1*) Treated as a deposit into the fund under any subceiling available in the first subsequent taxable year in which a subceiling is available, in which case such amount shall be deemed to have been deposited on the first day of such subsequent taxable year, or